-Legend holds that da Vinci used faces of the people he knew or found on the streets for the apostles.
+Legend holds that Leonardo used faces of the people he knew or found on the streets for the apostles.
 He visited jails looking for the perfect person to embody the evil Judas.
 Some art historians think St. John the Less is a self portrait.

 Leonardo also depicts the founding moment of the Eucharist.
 Christ expansively reaches out to the bread and wine.
 He gives the disciples explicit instructions on how to remember him in the future using the metaphor of food and drink.
 Christians consider it the first celebration of the Eucharist.